 - can't seem to finish tasks

 - forgets to do things (sounds like me again!)

 - can't seem to sit still

-- runs about instead of staying in their seat
+- runs about instead of staying in the seat at class

 - is often noisy and inconsiderate of others

 - shouts out answers without hearing the full question